How To Make Chocolate Sweet Rolls with Vanilla Icing

 How to Make Chocolate Sweet Rolls

-3. Slowly add in the flour, about 1 cup at a time.
+- Slowly add in the flour, about 1 cup at a time.
 I find that I usually use 3 cups of flour in this recipe, but it can vary slightly.
 Just keep in mind that this is a soft dough.
 It will come together, but will be slightly sticky/tacky.
-If you feel like the dough isn’t coming together enough, you can add in more flour, 1 tbsp at a time, until it is the right consistency.
+If you feel like the dough isn’t coming together enough, add in more flour, 1 tablespoon at a time, until it is the right consistency.
 Just be careful not to add too much flour- you don’t want a dry dough!

 Chocolate Sweet Roll Filling